Leeds and Bradford Railway: Keighley and Worth Valley Railway

 Earlier schemes having failed, local interests proposed a railway in the Worth Valley and the Midland Railway agreed to operate it.
 After much delay in construction, the line opened as the Keighley and Worth Valley Railway on 13 April 1867.
 The Keighley station was on the Skipton side of Bradford Road level crossing; that was converted to a bridge in 1879 and the Keighley station was moved to the Leeds side of the bridge with separate platforms for Worth Valley trains on 6 May 1883.

 Developments at Bradford and Manningham

 In 1868 a station was opened at Manningham, on the northern margin of Bradford.
 At first simply a suburb, it quickly developed into a conurbation in its own right, housing Manningham Mills, built in the 1870s and forming Europe's largest silk spinning mill.
 In 1890 the Market Street terminus at Bradford was redeveloped as a six platform station.

 Barnoldswick branch

-The Barnoldswick Railway was authorised by Act of 12 August 1865 to build a two-mile branch from Earby to the cotton town of Barnoldswick.
+The Barnoldswick Railway was authorised by an act of Parliament, the Barnoldswick Railway Act 1867 (30 & 31 Vict. clxxxi), of 12 August 1865 to build a two-mile branch from Earby to the cotton town of Barnoldswick.
 The branch was opened on 8 February 1871, and it was worked by the Midland from the outset.
-The little company was absorbed by the Midland Railway by Act of 13 July 1899.
+The little company was absorbed by the Midland Railway by the Midland Railway Act 1899 (62 & 63 Vict. c. cvii) of 13 July 1899.
 The line was not well-used, and it closed to passengers on 27 September 1965, and to goods on 1 August 1966.